 This idea isn't new by any means but it is a fun project and with a little imagination you can create your own unique version.
 Consider adding in flower petals for decoration or try layering colours for a jaw breaker look...as you wash, the soap will change colours!

 I sometimes like cutting the balls in half so you can see the pattern inside and because I find they are more 'user friendly' that way.
 This gives the soap a flat surface to wash with and a curved surface for your hand to hold the bar.

 Begin the process by collecting up all of your soap scraps and dividing them up into similar or complimentary colours.
 Get creative....mix and match your colours.
 You can make soaps that look like river rocks or speckled eggs or use bright colours for a confetti explosion look!

-Using a cheese grater, shred up your soap bits.
-If the soap has been around awhile, you may want to add a very small amount of water, essential oil or superfatting oil to moisten the mix slightly.
+Using a cheese grater, shred up your soap bits into containers.
+If the soap has been around awhile, you may want to add a very small amount of water, essential oil or carrier oil to moisten the mix slightly.

 Grab a small handful of the soap shreds, squeezing and rolling them into a small ball.
 Be sure to press until the soap ball is really hard and no longer squishy.
 Add another layer and continue squeezing and rolling.
 Keep going until the soap is the size you want it.